mtruninger/mtruninger.github.io/_pages/about.md

 Her work has appeared in <i>The Leadership Quarterly</i> and
 <i>Frontiers in Psychology</i>, and she has presented at the Academy of
 Management, SIOP, and the European Academy of Management.
-She has a paper under review at the <i>Journal of Management</i> examining how team cultures of belonging generate members' intrinsic prosocial motivation for collaboration.